dvreeze/yaidom/docs/someXmlGotchas.rst

   * Yaidom itself does not really consider DTDs first-class citizens (although the underlying JAXP parser may retrieve and use DTDs)
 * Confusion w.r.t. names (of elements and attributes), such as qualified names (QNames) and expanded names:

-  * Each XML library seems to redefine/re-implement the notion of qualified names, often interpreting them as resolved names
+  * Each XML library seems to redefine/re-implement the notion of qualified names, often interpreting them as expanded names
   * Expanded names rarely explicitly occur in XML libraries, although they should be at least as prominent as qualified names
   * There is no official string representation of expanded names, although `James Clark`_ notation is often used in documentation
   * Yaidom considers namespaces first-class citizens, and distinguishes qualified names, expanded names, namespace scopes and namespace declarations (including undeclarations)